1995parham-learning/1995parham-learning.github.io/content/Tools/Redpanda.md

 In an event-driven architecture, all actions are defined and packaged as events to precisely identify individual actions and how they’re processed throughout the system.
 Instead of processing updates in consecutive order, event-driven architecture lets components process events at their own pace.
 This helps developers build fast and scalable systems.

+### What is Redpanda?

+Redpanda is an event streaming platform: it provides the infrastructure for streaming real-time data.

+Producers are client applications that send data to Redpanda in the form of events.
+Redpanda safely stores these events in sequence and organizes them into topics, which represent a replayable log of changes in the system.

+Consumers are client applications that subscribe to Redpanda topics to asynchronously read events.
+Consumers can store, process, or react to the events.

+Redpanda decouples producers from consumers to allow for asynchronous event processing, event tracking, event manipulation, and event archiving.
+Producers and consumers interact with Redpanda using the Apache Kafka® API.

 ## Redpanda CLI

 > The rpk stands for **Redpanda Keeper** —like the person who takes care of actual red pandas at a zoo, except in this case, you’re taking care of Redpanda clusters.
 In a nutshell, `rpk` consolidates all Redpanda's cluster management tasks into a single command-line interface so you can easily set up, configure, and manage your Redpanda clusters.